Setting up your virtual plant

 Estimated time: 10–15 minutes

 A basic understanding of the nio System Designer.
+You can complete the System Designer workshop to get oriented if needed.

 A few core principles of the nio Platform can be learned by monitoring and managing a plant's environment.
 All plants need water, so the "goal" of this system will be to maintain a sufficient moisture level for your plant to thrive.